Romain Grosjean: Personal life

 Grosjean married French journalist and television presenter Marion Jollès on 27 June 2012 in Chamonix.
 They have been together since 2008.
-On 29 July 2013, Marion gave birth to a son, Sacha.
-They have a second child named Simon who was born on 16 May 2015 and a daughter named Camille who was born on 31 December 2017.
-After Grosjean signed with Andretti Autosport and committed to racing full time in the IndyCar series he announced that he and his family would be moving to Miami due to the city's selection of French-language schools and the ability to get direct flights between Miami and Paris.
+On 29 July 2013, Marion gave birth to a son.
+They have a second child who was born on 16 May 2015 and a daughter born on 31 December 2017.

+After signing with Andretti Autosport and committed to racing full time in the IndyCar series, he announced that he would be moving to Miami with his family.
+They chose Miami due to the city's selection of French-language schools and the ability to get direct flights between Miami and Paris.